-Home Page arrow Chess Life Online arrow 2012 arrow September arrow Yermolinksy Inducted into US Chess Hall of Fame
+Home Page Chess Life Online 2012 September Yermolinksy Inducted into US Chess Hall of Fame

 October 17, 2012 (St. Louis, MO) – The World Chess Hall of Fame is proud to announce that Alex “Yermo” Yermolinsky will be officially inducted into the US Chess Hall of Fame on October 23, 2012.
 Yermolinksy becomes only the 48th person named to the Hall of Fame, joining luminaries such as Bobby Fischer and Benjamin Franklin.